Ttaribi/MovieReviewTracker/README.md

 - **Open Movie Database (OMDb) API:** https://www.omdbapi.com/

 ## Key Features
-- Search movies by title using an external API (OMDb)
+- Search for movies by title using the OMDb API
 - View movie results/details returned by the API
-- Create and view personal movie reviews stored in MongoDB
+- Create reviews for movies and store them in MongoDB
-- Retrieve saved reviews from the database
+- View saved reviews from the database
+- **Delete reviews** when you no longer want them

 ## Tech Overview
 - External movie data: **OMDb API**